rhdunn/cainteoir-engine/docs/design/numbers.md

 This is the traditional way of speaking ordinal (first, second, ...) and cardinal (one, two, ...) numbers.
 The algorithm is the same, the words used is different.

+The different word lists used to represent each number triple varies:

+  1. [Short Scale](http://en.wikipedia.org/wiki/Names_of_large_numbers#Extensions_of_the_standard_dictionary_numbers) -- US and modern British, e.g. "1000000000" is "one billion".
+  2. [British Long Scale](http://en.wikipedia.org/wiki/Names_of_large_numbers#Extensions_of_the_standard_dictionary_numbers) -- Traditional British, e.g. "1000000000" is "one thousand million".
+  3. [European Long Scale](http://en.wikipedia.org/wiki/Names_of_large_numbers#Extensions_of_the_standard_dictionary_numbers) -- Traditional European, e.g. "1000000000" is "one milliard".
+  4. [Greek Scale](http://www.unc.edu/~rowlett/units/large.html) -- Proposed by Russ Rowlett, e.g. "1000000000" is "one gillion".

+NOTE: These systems can represent very large numbers over 10^99 in size.

+It should be possible for the number scale to be selected programatically and via the user interface.

 ## Pairs